Delhi Transport Corporation: Depots

+Routes rationalisation

+The Delhi government commissioned IIT Delhi for a 12-month bus network study from March 2026 to February 2027 "with the objective of improving efficiency, accessibility and overall service quality of Delhi Transport Corporation (DTC) buses".
+The route rationalisation includes 121 routes of East Zone, 181 routes of West Zone, 194 routes of North Zone as well as routes of South Zone.

+DTC also plans to utilise IIT Kanpur for digitisation and artificial intelligence (AI) integration for its bus management system.

+On July 5, 2026, DTC launched new route 753 ext. to improve central-west connectivity.

 Delhi Integrated Multi-Modal Transit System (DIMTS)

-The Delhi Integrated Multi-Modal Transit System is a transport consultancy and infrastructure development firm.
-It operates as a joint venture, with equal equity shared between the Government of the National Capital Territory of Delhi and the IDFC Foundation, a not-for-profit initiative of the Infrastructure Development Finance Company Limited.

-The DIMTS operates a fleet of 1,725 buses under the cluster scheme, categorised by their colour: orange for non-air-conditioned buses and blue for air-conditioned ones.
-These buses are equipped with Global Positioning System (GPS) devices, which enable real-time tracking of their movement and geographic location through the Automatic Vehicle Location (AVL) system.
-This system provides Estimated Time of Arrival (ETA) and other relevant data to passengers via an app.

-Electronic Ticketing Machines (ETMs) are used on DIMTS buses as part of the Automated Fare Collection (AFC) system, replacing pre-printed tickets.
-Since August 2018, passengers can also use DMRC Metro Cards to purchase tickets on these buses.
+The Delhi Integrated Multi-Modal Transit System (DIMTS) is an urban transport and infrastructure development company that was established in 2006 as a 50:50 joint venture between the Government of Delhi and IDFC Foundation.
+As of September 2025, it operated a fleet of 2,700 buses — 1,750 CNG and 839 electric — across Delhi under the cluster scheme, categorised by their colour: orange for non-air-conditioned buses and blue for air-conditioned ones.
+These buses are fitted with GPS devices, which enable real-time tracking of their movement and geographic location through the automatic vehicle location (AVL) system.
+They are also equipped with electronic ticketing machines (ETMs) as part of an automated fare collection (AFC) system, replacing pre-printed tickets.
+In January 2018, the Delhi Transport Department began a trial to allow people to use Delhi Metro smart cards for purchasing tickets on these buses.

 Under the cluster scheme, private concessionaires are responsible for supplying the buses, ensuring their cleaning and maintenance, and providing staff.
 In return, they are compensated based on an indexed cost system.
-This system includes:
+This system, which includes the components mentioned below, ensures fair compensation while maintaining cost efficiency and service quality.